 Prayer:

 Jesus, You are the cornerstone of Your church.
-Help us to be the face of Your kingdom here on earth.
-Cleanse us from anything that would give You a bad name.
-Make us a holy temple where Your Spirit dwells, shining Your love and truth to the world.
+Help me to be the face of Your Kingdom here on earth.
+Cleanse me from anything that would give You a bad name.
+Make me a holy temple where Your Spirit dwells, shining Your love and truth to the world.
 Amen.

 Scripture: